tjjlemaire/IntroNE/README.md

 # IntroNE

-Code material for the interactive recitations of the NYU course ***Introduction to Neural Engineering***.
+Code material for the interactive recitations and homeworks of the NYU course ***Introduction to Neural Engineering***.

 These recitations are based on Jupyter notebooks that can be either run locally on your laptop, or executed in an online [Binder](https://mybinder.org) environment.